EvernodeXRPL/sashimono/README.md

 Run `make installer` ('sashimono-installer.tar.gz' will be placed in build directory)

 ## Run Sashimono
-1. `cd examples/message-board && npm install` (You only have to do this once)
-1. `node message-board.js` (Message board simulator will start listening at port 5000)
 1. `./build/sagent new` (This will create the Sashimono config in build directory.
 You only have to do this once)
 1. `sudo ./build/sagent run`